wp-plugins/simple-coverflow/readme.txt

 you can set width of coverflow.
 Set it equal to your content area in the theme you can set where the image link to

+= Version 1.0.0 =
+added view with hidden buttons
+You can select view in admin panel

 ==Upgrade Notice ==
 To upgrade from a previous version of this plugin, delete the entire folder and files from the previous version of the plugin and then follow the installation instructions below.